vanschependom/KULAK_IW-shed-of-graphs/README.md

 - `--automatic`: This flag indicates that the script is run automatically by `generate_graphs.sh`.
 - `--thread <thread_number>`: This indicates the thread number when running `generate_graphs.sh` multithreaded.
 - `--date <generation_date>`: Provides a unique identifier for the output file of each thread.

+The last three arguments should only be used by `generate_graphs.sh` - possibly running multithreaded.

 #### Example usage